Alderney Sports Foundation

 Overview

 The Alderney Sports Foundation was established in 2018 (originally as the Alderney Youth Sport Trust) to address the unique challenges faced by young people on the small island of Alderney in the Channel Islands.
 The foundation makes grants to charities and other organisations providing facilities for amateur sport, with the specific aim of promoting participation of young people under the age of 18 in amateur sport on Alderney.
-With a current island population of approximately 2,167 people and only 193 children under 15, the foundation plays a critical role in ensuring equal sporting opportunities for Alderney's young people.
+With a small island population and limited number of children, the foundation plays a critical role in ensuring equal sporting opportunities for Alderney's young people.
 The foundation partners with St Anne's School and the Guernsey Sports Commission to deliver a five-year Action Plan called “Giving Alderney a Sporting Chance,” focusing on sustainable youth sport provision despite the island's limited facilities and resources.

 Funding Priorities